Narciso Rodriguez

-Narciso Jesus Rodriguez III (/es-419/; born January 27, 1961) is an American fashion designer.
+Narciso Jesus Rodriguez III (/es-419/; born January 27, 1961) is an American fashion designer known for minimalist, body-conscious silhouettes.
+He gained widespread attention in 1996 when he designed the wedding dress of Carolyn Bessette for her marriage to John F. Kennedy Jr. Rodriguez launched his own label in 1997 and won the Council of Fashion Designers of America (CFDA) Womenswear Designer of the Year award in both 2002 and 2003.
+He also designed the dress Michelle Obama wore on election night in November 2008, when Barack Obama first appeared as president-elect.

-Early life and education
+Early life

-Rodriguez was born in Newark, New Jersey, the eldest child and only son of Cuban parents.
-His parents, Narciso Rodríguez Sanchez II, a longshoreman, and Rawedia María Rodríguez.
+Rodriguez was born in Newark, New Jersey, the eldest child and only son of Cuban parents, Narciso Rodríguez Sanchez II, a longshoreman, and Rawedia María Rodríguez.
 His paternal grandfather was born on the Canary Islands.
+His parents opposed his entering fashion.

+Education

-Rodriguez graduated from St. Cecilias High School in 1979, a small Catholic school in Kearny, New Jersey.
-He then studied at Parsons The New School for Design in New York City, where Isaac Mizrahi was a classmate.
-His parents were against Narciso entering fashion.
+Rodriguez graduated from St. Cecilia's High School, a Catholic school in Kearny, New Jersey, in 1979.
+He studied at Parsons in New York City, where Isaac Mizrahi was a classmate.

 Career

-Rodriguez performed freelance design work in New York before becoming Women’s Design Director for the Anne Klein label, then later working for Calvin Klein.
-His first major attention came in 1996 when he designed the wedding dress of fellow Calvin Klein employee Carolyn Bessette for her wedding to John F. Kennedy Jr.
+Early career

-Early in his career, Rodriguez worked as a design assistant at Calvin Klein, as a design consultant at Tse Athletics, and as design director of Cerruti Arte (1995–1997).
+Rodriguez worked as a design assistant at Calvin Klein before becoming Women's Design Director at Anne Klein.
+He later worked as a design consultant at Tse Athletics and as design director of Cerruti Arte from 1995 to 1997.

+Launching the Narciso Rodriguez label (1997)

+In 1996, Rodriguez designed the wedding dress for Carolyn Bessette-Kennedy, a friend and former Calvin Klein colleague, for her marriage to John F. Kennedy Jr. The dress brought widespread attention to Rodriguez's work; he was subsequently approached by LVMH and launched his own label in 1997.
+That year, he showed his first fur collection under his own name for Goldin-Feldman in New York.

-Loewe
+Loewe (1997–2001)

-From 1997 to 2001, Rodriguez held the position as women’s ready-to-wear designer at Loewe.
+From 1997 to 2001, Rodriguez was women's ready-to-wear designer at Loewe.